 A) Running PhotoVidShow in trial mode adds a water mark to any created slideshows (DVD/Blu-Ray discs and video files).
 Buying a licence and registering removes water marks being created.
 You do not need to download a different version of the software after purchase.

-Q) Do i instantly get the full version after buying online?
+Q) Do I instantly get the full mode after buying online?

 A) Yes, after purchasing an email will be sent to you straight away.
-The mail contains a text key which you enter when first starting up the program (select registration).
-Note: when registering the key you will need to be connected to the internet.
-After validation you will the have the full version.
+The email contains a text registration key which you can enter when PhotoVidShow starts up (select registration).
+Note: when registering, you will need to be connected to the internet.
+After validation you will be running in full mode.